What is a good credit score?

 Best Credit scores can be found between 300 and 850, with the 10 states containing counties scoring 690 or higher comfortably in this range.
 Good employers prefer to hire people who have better finances because they know that those individuals will pay off their loans on time every month - giving them more money for spending!

 In the Midwest, you're more likely to have a good credit score.
-Of 10 states with highest average scores in this region, six are located at its heart - namely Montana and Hawaii from where it's Called "The Heartland."
-The low rates of debt delinquency also puts lower chances on debts that may be past due or possibly even being collections by creditors!
+Of 10 states with the highest average scores in this region, six are located at its heart - namely Montana and Hawaii from where it's called "The Heartland."
+The low rates of debt delinquency also put lower chances on debts that may be past due or possibly even being collections by creditors!

 List of 10 States With the Best Credit Scores